edp1096/faiss_windows_build/README.md

 * Python 3.7.3, 3.10.11
 * CUDA Toolkit 12.1
     * Environment variable `CUDA_PATH` must be set
+* Git 2.40.1

 ## Build

+First, clone or download this repository.

 ### Powershell scripts
 * Before execute `ps1` script files, `ExecutionPolicy` should be set to `RemoteSigned` and unblock `ps1` files